muZk/codewithnico.com/_posts/2020-07-28-how-to-deal-with-cases-mismatch-between-django-and-react.md

 ```
 {% endraw %}

-Example App using our API wrapper
+<figcaption>Example App using our API wrapper</figcaption>

 ## Why it works

-- Most React apps needs some-kind of wrapper for requests.
+1. Most React apps needs some-kind of wrapper for requests.
 It could be to transform all requests to JSON, to add authentication tokens, etc. So extending the wrapper a little for transformations is okay and straightforward.
-- Sometimes you won't be able to touch your backend code.
+2. Sometimes you won't be able to touch your backend code.
 In this case, any transformation should be done in client (React) anyway.